 Accordingly, they decided to create a system so other practices could apply LJC’s approach to care and communication.
 This was all part of an age-old tradition that called for the sharing of advances and techniques within the medical field.

 In 1994, Dr. and Mrs. Olesen released their first software program—INFORM&CONSENT®—to meet this need.
 The INFORM&CONSENT® application enabled these other practices to offer personalized cosmetic surgery booklets—which would ultimately improve the overall surgical experience.
-Their software expanded and became INFORM&ENHANCE® to include industry-transforming communication systems, surveys, and practice performance metrics that Marie developed to measure satisfaction and pinpoint service issues and enhance LJC patient experiences.
+Their software expanded and became INFORM&ENHANCE® to include industry-transforming communication systems, surveys, and practice performance metrics that Marie developed to measure satisfaction, pinpoint service issues, and enhance LJC patient experiences.

 Becoming a Beacon for Surgeons Worldwide